-This step back gives your team a chance to learn from their past successes and failures so that they can begin to improve together, starting with their next project.
+Retrospective meetings are your team’s chance to take a step back and learn from past successes and failures so that you all can begin to improve together.

-In this article, we’ll un through the basics of team retrospective meetings and share how our team uses Officevibe to guide our meetings by surfacing the most pressing pains and challenges of the entire team.
+In this article, we’ll run through the basics of team retrospectives and share how our team uses Officevibe to guide our meetings by surfacing the most acute pains and challenges, all in a remote work context.

 The retrospective is a ceremony about the team, made for the team and led by the team.
-Actually, teams that use the Scrum framework or agile methodology run various team meetings —called ceremonies—and retrospectives systematically happen at the end of each work cycle.
+Teams that use the Scrum framework or agile methodology run various team meetings —called ceremonies—and retrospectives systematically happen at the end of each work cycle.

 Simply put, the retrospective meeting consists of reflecting on events and work done in the last iteration, learning from it, and collectively deciding on action items to improve going forward.